yada-yoda/discord-rss-fetcher/README.md

 3. Run `npm install`
 4. Add *token.json* in the root folder: `{ "token": "your-token-goes-here" }`
 5. Run `npm start`

+**Note for git users**
+If you cloned the repository with git, make sure you `git reset --hard vX.Y` to a specific version, as latest master isn't always production ready!

 ## Need help?